robertorcosta/azure-docs.pt-br/articles/container-registry/container-registry-tasks-reference-yaml.md

 * `Run.Branch`
 * `Run.TaskName`

-Os nomes de variáveis são geralmente auto-explicativos.
-Os detalhes a seguir para as variáveis usadas com frequência.
-A partir da versão YAML `v1.1.0`, você pode usar um [alias de tarefa](#aliases) Abreviado e predefinido no lugar da maioria das variáveis de execução.
-Por exemplo, no lugar de `{{.Run.Registry}}`, use o alias `$Registry`.
+The variable names are generally self-explanatory.
+Details follows for commonly used variables.
+As of YAML version `v1.1.0`, you can use an abbreviated, predefined [task alias](#aliases) in place of most run variables.
+For example, in place of `{{.Run.Registry}}`, use the `$Registry` alias.

 ### <a name="runid"></a>Run.ID

-Cada execução, por meio de `az acr run`ou a execução baseada em gatilho de tarefas criadas por meio de `az acr task create`, tem uma ID exclusiva.
+Each Run, through `az acr run`, or trigger based execution of tasks created through `az acr task create`, has a unique ID.
 A ID representa a execução que está sendo executada no momento.

 Normalmente usado para uma marcação exclusiva de uma imagem: